sergeklokov/TodoApiDb/ReadMe.txt

 It's to test compatibility of LINQ to SQL with older version of SQL Server 2014 Compatibility level 120

+1. Using LINQ to SQL method Contains will cause SQLException "Incorrect syntax near '$'"

+2. To fix we use EF.Contains

+3. But #2 raise the problem with unit test.

 Also it's to write XUnit test.

 Details here: